 Just keeping your arms straight at all times while bringing your hips up and forwards is what will grant you better overall control.

-Getting the right posture when wakeboarding is the first thing you need to get right, as you may otherwise experience back pains fairly quickly or even strain a muscle if you persist on holding the handle in a hunched position and the cable happens to lose tension and then inevitably tightens again.
+Getting the right posture when wakeboarding is the first thing you need to get right, as you may otherwise experience back pains fairly quickly or even strain a muscle if you persist on holding the handle in a hunched position

 The most typical reason for people to stay hunched over after getting up is that they keep all their weight on their heels, essentially edging continuously and making it impossible to bring the hips up.
-Simply focus on spreading your weight evenly throughout your board, which will naturally get in a perfectly forward direction and make it much easier to stand up strong all the way.
+Just focus on spreading your weight evenly throughout your board, which will naturally get in a perfectly forward direction and make it much easier to stand up strong all the way.

 Once you get this right, your next challenge will be to learn how to turn when reaching the other end of the 2.0 system.
 When the carrier (the point where your rope is linked to the overhead cable), gets to the end of the line, it will slow down, stop, and start again in the opposite direction.